 • Have a secure understanding of the positive applications and specific risks associated with a broad range of technology.

-• Transition to secondary school with the skills and interest to continue learning in computing.
+• Transition to secondary school with the skills and an interest to continue learning in computing.

 | Information Technology | Computer Science | Digital Literacy |